ElektraInitiative/libelektra/doc/help/kdb-introduction.md

 programmatic access to a global key database exists.

 In this manual we give an overview of the command-line tool `kdb`.
-It is part of Elektra's tools and performs the mentioned tasks.
+It is part of Elektra’s tools and performs the mentioned tasks.
 `kdb` consists of individual subprograms.
 The programs are independent, but can access a shared part that provides functionality too specific to be in the library -- for example, pretty printing of error messages and